ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     -b filename Sets SNP database filename.
 Snpdb is a file prepared by an oligofar.snpdb program.

+    --feat-file=filename
+    -v filename Sets filename for feature file which is three column file containing subject sequence id, begin and end positions for regions within which scanning should be performed

     --output-file=filename
     -o filename Sets output filename.